metafizzy/metafizzy.co/_posts/2018/2018-04-03-windex-pretty-localhost.md

 As 90% of my job is making static websites, I am often looking at directory index pages.
 You know, those ancient pages with titles like _Index of /projects/_.
 Long ago, I swore off the ugly unstyled 90's default and chose a higher path.

-[Windex is a little library that creates stylized directory index pages with Apache.](https://github.com/desandro/windex) Simply put, it allows you to use CSS on your `localhost`.
+[Windex is a little library that creates styled directory index pages with Apache.](https://github.com/desandro/windex) Simply put, it allows you to use CSS on your `localhost`.
 Features include:

 + SVG icons, sized pixel-perfect for 24x24 & multiples thereof
 + View HTML files without extensions: `project/page.html` at `project/page`